step-security-bot/zowe-cli/CONTRIBUTING.md

 The following list describes conventions for contributing to Zowe CLI APIs:

 - When developing programmatic asynchronous APIs, return promises instead of using call-backs.
-- Use ImperativeExpect to perform minimum parameter validation for API methods (e.g. verify parms exist `ImperativeExpect.toBeDefinedAndNonBlank(prefix, "prefix", "prefix is required");)
+- Use ImperativeExpect to perform minimum parameter validation for API methods (e.g. verify parms exist `ImperativeExpect.toBeDefinedAndNonBlank(prefix, "prefix", "prefix is required");`).
 - Include trace messages.
 - Support backward compatibility throughout releases.
 - Provide a `Common` version API call that accepts: